 private post-secondary training agencies, community colleges, and public and private universities.

-The grant is administered by Orange County’s Community Investment Division/OC Workforce Investment Board (CID/OCWIB).
-The Orange County Community Investment Division serves as the administrative support to the Orange County Workforce Investment Board (OCWIB) and is primarily responsible for administering programs and activities of the Workforce Investment Act (WIA) in Orange County.
-The WIA assists individuals who are employed, unemployed and underemployed, to increase their self-sufficiency and/or improve their ability to meet the demands of Orange County businesses and employers.
-Through WIA, the Community Investment Division seeks to meet the needs of businesses and employers by offering programs that focus on job matching, recruitment, and specialized business and employee assistance.
+The grant is administered by Orange County’s Community Investment Division/OC Development Board (CID/OCDB).
+The Orange County Community Investment Division serves as the administrative support to the Orange County Development Board (OCDB) and is primarily responsible for administering programs and activities of the Workforce Innovation and Opportunity Act (WIOA) in Orange County.
+The WIOA assists individuals who are employed, unemployed and underemployed, to increase their self-sufficiency and/or improve their ability to meet the demands of Orange County businesses and employers.
+Through WIOA, the Community Investment Division seeks to meet the needs of businesses and employers by offering programs that focus on job matching, recruitment, and specialized business and employee assistance.